-10 Interesting Facts About Angelfish
+10 Interesting Angelfish Facts

 You've probably seen many lovely young angelfish at aquarium stores, but how much do you really know about them?
 Here are some very important facts that can help you decide if these fish are the right breed for your home aquarium.

-1. Members of the Cichlid Family
+1. Freshwater Angelfish Are Members of the Cichlid Family

-3. Can Grow Nearly Ten Inches
+3. Angelfish Can Grow to Nearly Ten Inches

-4. Best Housed with Their Kind
+4. They Are Best Kept With Their Own Kind

 - While this is true when they're young, angels become more territorial and aggressive as they mature.
 For this reason, it's usually better to house them in a separate tank as adults.

-5. Need Specific Tank Conditions
+5. Angelfish Aquariums Require Specific Conditions